msoe-sga/msoe-sga-website/about.md

 * Installation of productivity workstations in the library
 * Installation of water bottle filling stations at the Kern Center and other buildings on campus
 * Reworked overnight residence hall policy to allow overnight guests of the opposite sex

+## Year in Review
+The year in review is a report on the projects and accomplishments that Student Government had in the 2019-2020 academic year.

+###### Student Government by the Numbers:
+*  26 Senators
+* 386 Unique voters in the 2019 Freshman Election
+* 368 Unique voters in the 2020-21 General Election
+* 187 Passed senate votes
+* $11,198.78 of Student Government Budget Spent

+###### Meeting with the VP Leadership Team